rwtodd/small_programs_2018/bishop_puzzle/README.md

 problem.
 As a bonus, the Scala version lets you choose different board sizes on the command-line.

-A while later, I implemented the program in common lisp, which is the fastest version of all (solves the 4x6 puzzle in 2 seconds versus 7 in scala).
+A while later, I implemented the program in common lisp, which was faster (it solves the 4x6 puzzle in 2 seconds versus 7 in scala).

+Shortly after that, I implemented the program in rust, which was even faster (it solves the 4x6 puzzle in 0.6 seconds).

 If you are curious: the program uses a basic breadth-first search of the possibilities, and so is guaranteed to get the shortest solution, which